Growing Asparagus at the Allotment

 Sowing Asparagus

-• Plant crowns directly about April time
+• Plant crowns in late March or April

-• Plant crowns approximately 8 inches deep
+• Space 15 inches apart, 8 inches deep

 Growing Asparagus

-• Remove any female plants or seedlings
+• Remove female plants if growing male types

 Harvesting Asparagus